 3. allows readers of your work to locate and consult your sources

-4. places your work in context of current research
+4. places your work in the context of current research

 5. avoids plagiarism by accurately acknowledging the originator of the information or ideas that are not your own